THE WAY OF THE CROSS

 (Kneel)

-My Jesus, laden with sorrows, I weep for the sins which I have committed against Thee, because of the pains which they have deserved, and still more, because of the displeasure which they have caused Thee, Who hast loved loved me so much.
+My Jesus, laden with sorrows, I weep for the offenses that I have committed against Thee, because of the pains which they have deserved, and still more, because of the displeasure which they have caused Thee, Who hast loved loved me so much.
 It is Thy love, more than the fear of hell, which causes me to weep for my sins.
 My Jesus, I love Thee more than myself; I repent of having offended Thee.
 Never permit me to offend Thee again.
 Grant that I may love Thee always, and then do with me what Thou wilt.

 Our Father, Hail Mary, Glory be to the Father

-O sweet Mother!
+O thou Mother!
 Fount of Love,

 Touch my spirit from above

-.
-Make my heart with yours accord.
+Make my heart with thine accord.

 NINTH STATION